thakkaha/match-the-numbers/index.md

 # Match the Numbers

 Try to make all numbers equal by visiting them.
 Move using arrow keys.
+Press _R_ to reset settings to defaults.

 [![button](play.png)](mtn.html)